-I am a member of the Buckinghamshire Art Society and the Visual Images Group.
+I am a member and secretary of the Buckinghamshire Art Society and member of the Visual Images Group.
 I also tutor at local art groups.

 Previously a graphic designer of 13 years working in television and web design, I am now a self-taught painter capturing wonderful still-lifes and portraits.
 My main passion is shoes, all sizes, styles, old and new, well-loved or new.
 You can tell a lot about a person by their shoes, as an extension of their character, they all tell a story.

 Stella is a self taught artist who started painting with Enamel on Ivorine ( imitation Ivory) and Eggshells.